cosmos/cosmos-sdk/docs/architecture/adr-031-msg-service.md

 Currently, we are encoding `Msg`s as `Any` in `Tx`s which involves packing the binary-encoded `Msg` with its type URL.

-The type URL for `MsgSubmitProposal` is `/cosmos.gov.MsgSubmitProposal`.
+The type URL for `MsgSubmitProposal` based on the proto3 spec is `/cosmos.gov.MsgSubmitProposal`.

-The fully-qualified name for the `SubmitProposal` service method above is `/cosmos.gov.Msg/SubmitProposal` which is varies by a single `/` character.
+The fully-qualified name for the `SubmitProposal` service method above (also based on the proto3 and gRPC specs) is `/cosmos.gov.Msg/SubmitProposal` which varies by a single `/` character.
+The generated `.pb.go` files for protobuf `service`s include names of this form and any compliant protobuf/gRPC code generator will generate the same name.

 In order to encode service methods in transactions, we encode them as `Any`s in the same `TxBody.messages` field as other `Msg`s.
 We simply set `Any.type_url`